ahmedgaberiti/QualityPros/README.md

 # QualityPros
-This is Automation framework for demoblaze Website using selenium 4 and TestNG desgined using page object model and fluent design .
+This is Automation framework for demoblaze Website using selenium 4 and TestNG and Java 17 desgined using page object model and fluent design and using allure reports for reporting